Zebra (medicine)

 Diagnosticians have noted, however, that "zebra"-type diagnoses must nonetheless be held in mind until the evidence conclusively rules them out:

 Comparable slang for an obscure and rare diagnosis in medicine is fascinoma.

 Examples

 Necrotic skin lesions in the United States are often diagnosed as loxoscelism (recluse spider bites), even in areas where Loxosceles species are rare or not present.
 This is a matter of concern because such misdiagnoses can delay correct diagnosis and treatment.

 Usage

-Ehlers-Danlos syndrome is considered a rare condition and its sufferers are known as medical zebras.
+Ehlers–Danlos syndrome is considered a rare condition and those with it are known as medical zebras.
 The zebra was adopted across the world as the EDS mascot to bring the patient community together and raise awareness.